exercism/fortran/docs/INSTALLATION.md

 This language track requires a compiler with [Fortran 2003](https://en.wikipedia.org/wiki/Fortran#Fortran_2003) support.
-All major compilers released in the last few years should be compatible. as long as you are on a fairly recent version you should be fine.
+All major compilers released in the last few years should be compatible.

 The following will describe installation of [GNU Fortran](https://gcc.gnu.org/fortran/) or GFortran.
 Other fortran